AlanHouston/aca-store-react/README.md

 ### Fetch
 * Use fetch to retrieve products from your web api
 * Where should the fetch call be made?

+Button!
+event handler: onclick
+function that handles changing number of items in cart send that function somewhere have header update bny rerendering